realidkroo/weatherify/README.md

 - Google material 3 expressiive support
 - layout support

-Try it on release if there any, or clone this project and compile itt To compile this project, you will need:
+Try it on release https://github.com/realidkroo/weatherify/releases/tag/DEV

+or clone this project and compile itt
+To compile this project, you will need:

 ### 1. Android Development Environment